Dentistry

 Implant-Retained Denture Cost

-If you are planning to get an implant-retained denture, it can cost anywhere from $12,000 to $30,000.
+An implant-retained denture can cost anywhere from $2,000 up to $8,000 per arch.
 The cost depends on the quality of the denture, the number and type of implants, and the dentist’s location.

-For those who fear an appliance slipping, an implant-supported partial or full denture is a good option.
+For those who fear an appliance slipping, an implant-supported full denture is a good option.
 This will ensure greater stability and more comfort while eating and speaking.

-An implant-retained denture can also support the jaw bone and maintain a youthful appearance.
+An implant-retained denture can also support the jaw bone, reduce gum pressure, and maintain a youthful appearance.
 For many people, it is more comfortable and stable for the denture to rest on the implants.
-This reduces gum pressure.

 3-on-6 Dental Implants Cost

-The average cost of full-mouth implants ranges from $15,000 to $20,000 per arch.
-Its wide cost range is due to several reasons, which include:
+The wide cost range is due to several reasons, which include:

 • Implant and overdenture materials